-The District typically transfers funds from the General Fund to the Special Aid Fund to cover expenses that are not reimbursed by Federal or State Grants, and to the Debt Service Fund to make principal and interest payments on outstanding debt.

-The District transfers investment income earned in the Capital Projects Fund to the Debt Service Fund for the purpose of making future debt service payments.
+The District typically transfers funds from the General Fund to the Special Aid Fund to cover expenses that are not reimbursed by grants, and to the Debt Service Fund to make principal and interest payments on outstanding debt.
+Investment income earned in the Capital Projects Fund is transferred to the Debt Service Fund for the purpose of making debt service payments.